 #8 Enjoy Kotor at Night

 The Old Town of Kotor, Montenegro is beautiful by day, but simply stunning at night.
-We recommend enjoying an evening stroll through the city – and getting a view from afar, as well.
+After the packs of day trippers and procession of cruise passengers are long gone, you may actually feel as if you have Kotor all to yourself!
+We recommend setting out on an evening stroll through the city – and getting a view from afar, as well.

 Kotor Sunsets